Education Sector Logon

 User testing sessions

-I facilitated 1:1 online user test sessions with internal ESL users with the help of a note-taker.
+I conducted 1:1 online user test sessions with internal ESL users with the help of a note-taker.
 We set up a note-taking space on FigJam to record feedback and outcomes from each user test.
 All sessions were done virtually to allow for recording and transcriptions for future reference.

 Findings